TYLPHE/inventory-app/README.md

 In the case above, we connect to mongodb.net/INVENTORY, without the 'inventory' part, mongodb defaults to creating a database called 'test'.

 ## Notes to self
-Validation and sanitization: `npm install express-validator`
+* Validation and sanitization: `npm install express-validator`
+* list of validators and sanitizers: https://github.com/validatorjs/validator.js